eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

   The recorder will create a directory for individual measurements inside this directory.

   If you are using different operating systems, you must make sure the path works for all clients.
-  Click the |qecalparser_SHOW_DIALOG| button to open an improved editor to help you with the replacement syntax.
+  Click the |qecalparser/light_SHOW_DIALOG| button to open an improved editor to help you with the replacement syntax.

   The default is: